Brazilian states

 Logic

 FALSEorTRUE, indicating whether the function should return the data set with 'original' spatial resolution or a data set with 'simplified' geometry.
 Defaults toTRUE.
 For spatial analysis and statistics users should setsimplified = FALSE.
-Borders have been simplified by removing vertices of borders usingst_simplify{sf}preserving topology with adToleranceof 100.- showProgress
+Borders have been simplified by removing vertices of borders usingst_simplify{sf}preserving topology with adToleranceof 100.- output

 Logical.
 Defaults to